Private GANs, Revisited: Preliminaries

 \section{Preliminaries}

-Our goal is to train a generative model on sensitive data that is safe to release, i.e., it does not leak the secrets of individuals in the training dataset.
-We do this by ensuring the training algorithm $\cA$ -- which takes as input the sensitive dataset $D \in \cU$ and returns the parameters of a trained (generative) model $\theta \in \Theta$ -- satisfies differential privacy.
+Our goal is to train a generative model on sensitive data that is safe to release, that is, it does not leak the secrets of individuals in the training dataset.
+We do this by ensuring the training algorithm $\cA$ -- which takes as input the sensitive dataset $D$ and returns the parameters of a trained (generative) model $\theta$ -- satisfies differential privacy.

 \begin{definition}[Differential Privacy, \citealt{dmns06}] A randomized algorithm $\cA : \cU \to \Theta$ is $(\eps,\delta)$-\emph{differentially private} if for every pair of neighbouring datasets $D, D' \in \cU$, we have